shreyas-chigurupati07/Quizify/README.md

 The project is divided into several tasks, each encapsulated within its respective module:
 -  **Task 3 - Document Processing**\
-   Module: DocumentProcessor\
-   Functionality: Handles the ingestion and processing of documents, extracting text content for quiz generation.\
+   Functionality: Handles the ingestion and processing of documents, extracting text content for quiz generation.
 -  **Task 4 - Embedding Client**\
-   Module: EmbeddingClient\
    Functionality: Generates text embeddings using the textembedding-gecko model, which are crucial for understanding document content.
 -  **Task 5 - Chroma Collection Creator**\
-		Module: ChromaCollectionCreator\
-		Functionality: Creates a Chroma collection from the processed document text and embeddings, storing it for later retrieval during quiz generation.\
+		Functionality: Creates a Chroma collection from the processed document text and embeddings, storing it for later retrieval during quiz generation.

 -  **Task 8 - Quiz Generator**\
-		Module: QuizGenerator\
-		Functionality: Generates a set of quiz questions based on the provided topic and Chroma collection.\
+		Functionality: Generates a set of quiz questions based on the provided topic and Chroma collection.

 -  **Task 9 - Quiz Manager**\
-  Module: QuizManager\
-		Functionality: Manages the generated quiz questions, enabling navigation, answer submission, and feedback.\
+		Functionality: Manages the generated quiz questions, enabling navigation, answer submission, and feedback.

 -  **Task 10 - Main Application**\
-		Module: Task_10.py\
-		Functionality: Integrates all the above modules into a cohesive Streamlit application, allowing users to generate and take quizzes interactively.\
+		Functionality: Integrates all the above modules into a cohesive Streamlit application, allowing users to generate and take quizzes interactively.

 ## Installation